CloudLabsAI-Azure/CAF-Secure-Methodology/01-secure-administration-and-management.md

    - **Destination details**: Select **Send to Log Analytics workspace (3)**.
 The existing log analytics workspace should be selected.
 Also select the **Archive to a storage account (4)** checkbox.
 Make sure the default subscription is selected for subscription and nsglogs<inject key="DeploymentID" enableCopy="false" /> for storage account.

       ![](images/a151.png)

+## Summary

+In this exercise you have covered the following:

+   - Explored on Network health
+   - Explored on Network topology
+   - Secured Access via Bastion Host
+   - Configured the Network Watcher monitoring environment and NSG Flow

+ Click on the **Next** button present in the bottom-right corner of the lab guide to start with the next exercise of the lab.